A plan that would transform public transit on Newton's north side just took a big step forward.

 2022 hasn’t been kind to the Katz family, owners of Needham’s incomparable Harvey's Hardware.

 Harvey’s and Phyllis’ sons, Jeff and Gary, took over the business when their dad retired.
-And in Facebook post this week, they offered thanks to everyone who offered their condolences.
+And in a Facebook post this week, they offered thanks to everyone who offered their condolences.

 They also confirmed plans to re-open the store, just not as quickly as they hoped due to, no surprise, supply chain issues.